Palmiro Togliatti: "Italian Road to Socialism"

 After the Khrushchev Thaw in the Soviet Union, Togliatti was inspired by the new set of reforms and launched the party program of the "Italian Road to Socialism".
 He said: "We are democrats in that we are not only anti-fascists, but socialists and communists.
 There is no contradiction between democracy and socialism."
 The new policy proposed by Togliatti was opposed to any revolutionary means of gaining power and aimed at accompanying institutional action with the extension of social and trade union struggles, and supported the concept of peaceful coexistence.
 During this period, the PCI purged revolutionary and extremist factions opposed to the new openly reformist line.
 On 15 February 1956, Il Nuovo Corriere della Sera published on the front page a correspondence by Piero Ottone on the five-hour speech with which Khrushchev the previous day explained to the 1,400 Soviet delegates and the leaders of international Communism, including Togliatti and Mauro Scoccimarro, the new strategies of communism.
 The main points of Khrushchev's speech were the peaceful coexistence between the blocs, the prevention of war, and the forms of transition of the various countries to socialism that, in the words of Ottone, means "the forces of socialism can assert themselves without revolutions, without civil wars, through parliamentary processes", akin to Togliatti's "Italian Way to Socialism" that was first inaugurated with the Salerno turning point and that he reiterated in his speech of response.

 In the 1958 Italian general election, the number of votes for the PCI was still on the rise.
 In the 1963 Italian general election, the PCI gained 25.2% of the votes but again failed to reach a relative majority.
-Nonetheless, the 1963 election ended the Centrism party system and resulted in the first centre-left government in the history of the Italian Republic, with the PSI giving its first external support, a system of government known as the Organic centre-left.
+Nonetheless, the 1963 election ended centrism as party system and resulted in the first centre-left government in the history of the Italian Republic, with the PSI giving its first external support, a system of government known as the organic centre-left.
 In 1961, Togliatti said: "We are a party that is on the side of those who fight in defense of their freedom."
 During the early 1960s, Togliatti appealed to the Catholic world.
 In a 1963 speech in Bergamo, titled "The Destiny of Man", he called for a common front between the religious and communists against consumerism and the commodification of life, and that this opposition must act as a bridge between them.
 In August 1964, Togliatti went to the Soviet Union and wrote the Yalta Memorandum.
 Published after his death, Togliatti's memorandum that outlined his political doctrine strengthened the trend toward liberalisation within the international Communist movement and Communist governments.
 Additionally, he made various criticisms of the Soviet leadership, including the perceived slowness with which it was leaving behind the Stalinist legacy.
 The historian Giuseppe Vacca saw the memorandum as a generalised critique of the Soviet system.